jarpy/factbeat/README.md

 ========
 [![Build Status](https://travis-ci.org/jarpy/factbeat.svg?branch=master)](https://travis-ci.org/jarpy/factbeat)

-Factbeat was created in occordance with the [Beat Developer Guide][guide] and thus uses the common build system.
+Factbeat was created in accordance with the [Beats Developer Guide][guide] and thus uses the common build system.
 With the appropriate pre-requisites in place, you should be able to simply:
 ```